dedis/cothority/app/cosi/README.md

 The signatures that CoSi produces convey the same information as a list of conventional signatures from all participants, but CoSi signatures are far more compact and efficient for clients to verify.
-In practice, a CoSi collective signature is close to the same size as &mdash;
-and comparable in verification costs to &mdash;
-a *single* individual signature.
+In practice, a CoSi collective signature is close to the same size as -and comparable in verification costs to- a *single* individual signature.

 CoSi is intended to facilitate increased transparency and security-hardening